Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 <!--
 ## Difference Engine

+- In his later years, he was assigned to a project in the Royal Astronomical Society to compute mathematical tables.
+That grunt work really helped him understand how error prone manual calculations are so he wanted to do something about it.
-- Difference engine was meant for solving polynomial equations.
+- That's when he inventd the Difference Engine.
+It was meant for solving polynomial equations.
 He created this to help with mathematical tables for the nautical almanac.
-- This first difference engine would have been composed of around 25,000 parts, weighed fifteen short tons (13,600 kg), and would have been 8 ft (2.4 m) tall. **If a moth flew into this, it would have just died.
-Imagine having "bug free" apps!**
-- It was never built because the machinist responsible for building the machine refused to do it unless he was prepaid.
-The machinist who was building it Joseph Clement.
-He was one of the greatest at the time, and the tools he built were high quality.
-  He demanded too much money and they didn't finish the project.
+Sadly, it never got built because the engineer he was working with demanded too much money.
-- Difference Engine inspired the novel...
-[The Difference Engine](https://en.wikipedia.org/wiki/The_Difference_Engine)
+- It wasn't all bad though, Difference Engine inspired the novel...
+[The Difference Engine](https://en.wikipedia.org/wiki/The_Difference_Engine) Which apparently is an important novel in the genre of steam punk.

 ## Analytical Engine